-The Emily Winthrop Miles Wildlife Sanctuary manages 1,500 acres of habitat amidst 5,000 acres of protected open space.
+The Emily Winthrop Miles Wildlife Sanctuary, managed by Sharon Audubon Center, consists of more than 800 acres of habitat amidst 5,000 acres of protected open space.
 In addition to forestland, Miles features 2 miles of the Carse Brook Wetlands, which supports a wide variety of flora and fauna—some of which are on the Endangered Species List.
 Though none of the buildings are currently open to the public, the sanctuary itself is open for visitation and the Pond Loop Trail around Miles Pond boasts some of the best wildlife viewing in the region.

-The Emily Winthrop Miles Wildlife Sanctuary is the training and research part of Audubon Sharon's operation.
-With a small residential facility, Miles is able to house interns and scientists who use the Sanctuary for field work and environmental study.
+The Emily Winthrop Miles Wildlife Sanctuary is the training and research part of Sharon Audubon Center's operation.
+With a small residential facility, Miles is able to house interns and scientists who use the Sanctuary for fieldwork and environmental study.

 This sanctuary exists thanks to the generosity of Emily Winthrop Miles—a poet, writer, and artist, who donated her property to the National Audubon Society in 1962.
-Select here to read more about the history of Audubon Sharon.
+Select here to read more about the history of Sharon Audubon Center.

 How to get to Miles Wildlife Sanctuary